GfellerLab/MetacellAnalysisTutorial/docs/01-Requirements.md

 To build a conda environment containing the three metacell building tools used in this tutorial (SuperCell, MC2 and SEACells), please follow the instructions provided in the README of our MetacellAnalysisToolkit [github repository](https://github.com/GfellerLab/MetacellToolkit).

+Then run the following lines to define the python path to use.

 ```r
 library(reticulate)